hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ---

-An `image_cleaner` block supports the following:

-* `enabled` - (Optional) Specifies whether Image Cleaner is enabled.

-* `interval_hours` - (Optional) Specifies interval in hours when images should be cleaned up.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableImageCleanerPreview` is enabled and the Resource Provider is re-registered, see [the documentation]([Microsoft.ContainerService/EnableImageCleanerPreview](https://learn.microsoft.com/en-us/azure/aks/image-cleaner) for more information.

----
 A `workload_autoscaler_profile` block supports the following:

 * `keda_enabled` - (Optional) Specifies whether KEDA Autoscaler can be used for workloads.